 Li, W, Luo, Z, Long, C, Wu, C, Duan, WH & Shah, SP 2016, 'Effects of nanoparticle on the dynamic behaviors of recycled aggregate concrete under impact loading', MATERIALS & DESIGN, vol. 112, pp. 58-66.View/Download from: Publisher's site

-Xiao, J, Qu, W, Li, W & Zhu, P 2016, 'Investigation on effect of aggregate on three non-destructive testing properties of concrete subjected to sulfuric acid attack', CONSTRUCTION AND BUILDING MATERIALS, vol. 115, pp. 486-495.View/Download from: UTS OPUS or Publisher's site
+Xiao, J, Qu, W, Li, W & Zhu, P 2016, 'Investigation on effect of aggregate on three non-destructive testing properties of concrete subjected to sulfuric acid attack', CONSTRUCTION AND BUILDING MATERIALS, vol. 115, pp. 486-495.View/Download from: Publisher's site

-Li, W, Huang, Z, Cao, F, Sun, Z & Shah, SP 2015, 'Effects of nano-silica and nano-limestone on flowability and mechanical properties of ultra-high-performance concrete matrix', CONSTRUCTION AND BUILDING MATERIALS, vol. 95, pp. 366-374.View/Download from: UTS OPUS or Publisher's site
+Li, W, Huang, Z, Cao, F, Sun, Z & Shah, SP 2015, 'Effects of nano-silica and nano-limestone on flowability and mechanical properties of ultra-high-performance concrete matrix', CONSTRUCTION AND BUILDING MATERIALS, vol. 95, pp. 366-374.View/Download from: Publisher's site

 Copyright © 2015, American Concrete Institute.
 All rights reserved.
 Nanoindentation, quantitative modulus mapping, and PeakForce quantitative nanomechanical mapping (QNM) are applied to investigate the quantitative nanomechanics of hardened cement paste at different spatial resolutions.
 The elastic modulus measured by static nanoindentation is slightly higher than those measured by the other methods.
 The average elastic modulus and probability obtained by PeakForce QNM are typically consistent with those found by modulus mapping.
 Both modulus mapping and PeakForce QNM can be used to discriminate different material phases in cement paste at the nanoscale.
 It concludes that cement paste is a granular material in which the sub-micron scale grains or basic nanoscale units pack together.
 Moreover, the high resolution Peak-Force QNM can provide an efficient tool for identifying nanomechanical properties, particle sizes, and thickness of the interface between different nanoscale grains.